Download This Sample

-- Landmark preservation laws vary by country but they have the same basic purpose: to keep landmarks as close to their original condition as possible.
+- Landmark preservation laws vary by country, but they have the same primary purpose: to keep landmarks as close to their original condition as possible.

 - There are some famous landmarks that travelers are not allowed to photograph for commercial use.
 These include:

 - The interior and exterior of The Louvre and I.M.
 Pei’s Pyramid whether day or night.

 - The exterior of Notre Dame de Paris.
 The interior may be photographed with permission.